Ganonmaster/django-taggit-templatetags2/README.rst

 This is a fork the application "django-taggit-templatetags".

-django-taggit-templatetags2 requires Django 1.5 or greater.
+django-taggit-templatetags2 requires Django 1.6 or greater.

-The application works well under python 3.x
+The application works well under python 2.7 and 3.x

 Installation
 ============